jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ImportData.rst

 Import data
 ===========

-This chapter describes how to import various types of 1D SAS and WAXS deata in Irena.
+This chapter describes how to import various types of 1D SAS and WAXS data in Irena.
 Irena has various importers - for ASCII, HDF5 canSAS Nexus, & canSAS XML. *Users of Indra 2 or Nika produced data can skip this chapter.*

 I have included ASCII set of data from our USAXS experiment as example on which user can play and test capabilities, they can be found where the Irena macros are installed, typically Documents/Wavemetrics/Igor Pro 7 folder/User Procedures/Irena/Example Data/.